 - Towards the sustainable university

 What are effective approaches for ensuring that sustainability is at the heart of institutional change, organisational learning, and staff CPD?
 How can we engage effectively with staff and with students as partners in co-creating the sustainable university?

-Please use the links above to register your attendance and/or submit an abstract.
+Online Abstract Submission is now closed.
+Please use the link above to register your attendance.